KevinSia/UECM3763_assign1/README.md

 * *ls* - list the content of current directory
 * *exit* - exit Git Bash

-To begin using git we navigate into the folder we would like to use as local repository, say *assign1*.
+To begin using git we navigate into the folder (with cd, or right click inside the folder and click git bash here) we would like to use as local repository, say *assign1*.
 Then, we can initialize the repository by
 ```
 $ git init
 ```